 5 – Laughing together is another important activity because it helps us unwind and is also the perfect way to make a fight dissolve.
 Laughing is not just something we do at a joke but it is an established way of social interaction and resolving undefined tensions between people.

 6 – Finding common interests is very important.
 Let the seven year itch not get you or your relationship down.
 Find and pursue common interests together.
 There are only so much of sweet nothings which you can whisper in the course of a relationship.
-Finding common interests will help you both grow together.
+Finding common interests will help you both grow together within your Christian relationship.